takashim0101/reproducible-security-check/README.md

     3. Adding a **"Best Practices in Action"** section to explain the reasoning and benefits behind our technical choices.
     This process highlighted the importance of clear communication in technical documentation.

-### 3. Challenge: Maintaining Professionalism and Quality
-- **Problem:** An unintentional error led to a foreign language (Korean) appearing in the documentation.
-This small error could undermine the professional appearance of the project.
-- **Solution:** The issue was promptly identified and corrected.
-This served as a good reminder that attention to detail is crucial.
-Just as we automate scans for secrets in code, we must also be diligent in proofreading and reviewing our documentation to maintain a high standard of quality.

----